FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/inputs.md

 ```

 :::tip
-Read more on the available FHE types and opreations [here](./fhe-encrypted-operations.md).
+Read more on the available FHE types and operations [here](./fhe-encrypted-operations.md).
 :::

 ### Full Example